All Episodes

 It was a number one bestseller.

-It started a horrendous controversy that has gone through some ebb and flow over the past 45 years, but Velikovsky himself, who came to his study with a great deal of prestige academically, was Holy disgraced by the scientific community with that publication.
+It started a horrendous controversy that has gone through some ebb and flow over the past 45 years, but Velikovsky himself, who came to his study with a great deal of prestige academically, was wholly disgraced by the scientific community with that publication.

-In that book, Velikovsky argued that The solar system as a whole has been unstable in historical times.
+In that book, Velikovsky argued that the solar system as a whole has been unstable in historical times.

 Particularly because Velikovsky used ancient historical sources, astronomical texts and mythological sources, the astronomical community and the scientific community believed that he had lost it, basically.